Priyansh5812/Projects/[Unity] Battle Tanks/ReadME.txt

-Here lies the build of the game, once completed
+Here lies the package of the game.
+If build ois found then conider the game completed